 Currently Jonathan is conducting research into the various ways in which different legal orders have tended to conceptualise issues of reparation and reconciliation.
 He is also completing a book with David O'Mahony on the relationship between criminal justice and restorative justice.

-Jonathan is a member of the editorial boards of the British Journal of Community Justice and the International Journal of Law, Crime and Justice.
+Jonathan is a member of the editorial boards of the British Journal of Community Justice, the Journal of Forensic Research and Crime Studies and the International Journal of Law, Crime and Justice.

 - Criminal Evidence